Pete Frates, A Driving Force Behind The Viral Ice Bucket Challenge, Dies At 34

 At Boston College, Frates set baseball team records, once hitting a grand slam, a three-run homer and a double in a single game.
 After college, he played professional baseball in Germany and coached young players before returning home to sell insurance.

-Up to bat during a men's league baseball game in 2011, a fastball struck Frates on his left wrist.
+Up to bat during a men's league baseball game in 2011, Frates was struck on his left wrist by a fastball.
 The injury led to a diagnosis of amyotrophic lateral sclerosis, also known as ALS or Lou Gehrig's disease — a neurodegenerative disease that affects nerve cells in the brain and the spinal cord.

 Frates did not invent the Ice Bucket Challenge, but he helped it gain national attention.
-The idea originated with another ALS patient, Patrick Quinn, who Frates met online and later befriended.
+The idea originated with another ALS patient, Patrick Quinn, whom Frates met online and later befriended.

 The typical Ice Bucket Challenge looked like this: